Sexual problems associated with PERSONAL DISTRESS were much less common, although reported by approximately

 Still, the proportion of women with distressing sexual problems is not trivial, particularly for women at mid life, because

-had distress associated with desire problems and about
+one in eight women aged 45-64 years had distress associated with desire problems and about

-one in 15 with arousal and orgasm problems
+one in 15 with arousal and orgasm problems.

 An accurate estimate of prevalence and identification of correlates of distressing female sexual problems has important implications for the care of women.
 Clinicians assessing women with sexual problems should be certain to evaluate the level of distress associated with such problems.